Viltrox AF 85mm f/1.4 Pro FE, the full review

 Image quality

-Assessing image quality is sometimes a bit subjective, I agree, and I often prefer to test image quality in real time, in the field, rather than spending days shooting brick walls.
-But unfortunately, for certain aspects, you’re kind of obliged to do it…
+Assessing image quality is always a little subjective, I agree.
+I also prefer testing image quality in the field rather than spending days photographing brick walls.
+But unfortunately, for certain aspects, you more or less have to do it.

-According to the MTF charts provided by the brand, the lens offers very good sharpness at the center and up to mid-frame, with only a slight drop in performance in the corners at f/1.4.
-At f/8, the center loses a bit of sharpness (diffraction) but the whole frame becomes more homogeneous, offering a balanced rendering across the entire image.
-Well, at the same time, you don’t buy an 85mm f/1.4 not to shoot wide open, right?
-Haha.
-As a reminder, MTF (Modulation Transfer Function) is a graph often provided by the brands themselves, illustrating a lens’s ability to reproduce contrast and fine detail from the center to the edges of the image.
+According to the MTF charts provided by Viltrox, the lens delivers very good sharpness in the center and through the mid-frame, with only a slight drop in the corners at f/1.4.
+At f/8, the center loses a little sharpness because of diffraction, but the whole frame becomes more even, with a balanced rendering across the image.
+At the same time, you don’t buy an 85mm f/1.4 to avoid shooting wide open, right?
+As a reminder, MTF (Modulation Transfer Function) charts illustrate a lens’s ability to reproduce contrast and fine detail from the center to the edges of the frame.

-Generally speaking, before getting into more detail below, I was literally blown away by the image quality produced, and that from the very first minutes.
-I’m not necessarily a great portrait specialist, although I do enjoy shooting Mélanie and the kids more and more.
-It’s always enjoyable and, frankly, the sharpness of this 85mm f/1.4 and, more broadly, the rendering, is really superb.
-You get very detailed and sharp images, whether at short or longer distances.
-The very wide f/1.4 aperture really helps subjects stand out, with a nice “pop/3D” effect.
-Nothing to complain about in my opinion regarding image quality, anyway.
+Generally speaking, before getting into the detailed tests below, I was genuinely blown away by the image quality from the very first minutes.
+I’m not necessarily a portrait specialist, although I increasingly enjoy photographing Mélanie and the kids.
+It is always enjoyable, and frankly, the sharpness of this 85mm f/1.4 and, more broadly, its rendering are superb.
+Images are detailed and sharp, whether at short or longer distances.
+The wide f/1.4 aperture really helps subjects stand out, with a beautiful “pop” or 3D effect.
+In short, I have nothing to complain about regarding image quality.

 Sharpness

 To test the sharpness of this Viltrox 85mm f/1.4, I chose a test scene at home.
 All tests were carried out on my Sony A7 III on a tripod.
-Here are the image results at 100% sharpness, at the center of the frame.
+Below are the 100% crop results from the center of the frame.

-(Just hover over the aperture values under the images to see sharpness changes – 100% crop – Center of the image)
+(Hover over the aperture values below the images to see how sharpness changes – 100% crop – center of the image)

-As you can see from the images above (100% crop), center sharpness wide open (f/1.4) is already excellent in my view.
-Stopping down to f/2 doesn’t make a huge difference at the center, although the edges gain slightly in sharpness and contrast.
-Stopping further to f/2.8 goes in the same direction, mostly improving the edges.
-Beyond that, you don’t see much difference in sharpness, which means this lens—although you don’t really buy it for this—can also be excellent for landscape photography, even from f/2.8.
+As you can see from the images above, center sharpness wide open at f/1.4 is already excellent in my view.
+Stopping down to f/2 doesn’t make a huge difference in the center, although the edges gain slightly in sharpness and contrast.
+Stopping down further to f/2.8 continues in the same direction, mainly improving the edges.
+Beyond that, you don’t see much difference in sharpness.
+This means that although it is not what you primarily buy this lens for, it can also be excellent for landscape photography from f/2.8.

-Although I don’t own either the Sigma 85mm f/1.4 DG DN Art or the Sony FE 85mm f/1.4 GM II, I can still say a few words based on all the reviews I’ve seen.
-In short, the difference in sharpness from the Sigma is clearly not visible, while the Sony obviously remains ahead, but at a much higher price.
-In any case, everyone agrees that Viltrox has done an excellent job regarding image quality…
+Although I don’t own either the Sigma 85mm f/1.4 DG DN Art or the Sony FE 85mm f/1.4 GM II, I can still say a few words based on the reviews I’ve read.
+In short, the difference in sharpness compared with the Sigma is not really visible, while the Sony probably remains slightly ahead, but at a much higher price.
+In any case, almost everyone seems to agree that Viltrox has done an excellent job on image quality.

 Bokeh

-Let’s talk bokeh now—that famous blur created by fast-aperture lenses.
-Obviously, with an 85mm and an f/1.4 aperture, we could expect nice things.
+Let’s talk about bokeh now, that famous blur produced by fast-aperture lenses.
+Obviously, with an 85mm lens and an f/1.4 aperture, you expect good things.
 And you know what?
-I wasn’t disappointed.
-The quality of the bokeh is truly extraordinary to my eyes.
-It’s a smooth, creamy bokeh, as we like to say, and the separation between subject and background/foreground is really magical.
+I was not disappointed.
+To my eyes, the bokeh quality is truly outstanding.
+It is smooth and creamy, as people often say, and the separation between subject and background or foreground is genuinely beautiful.

-Here are two images that show the bokeh difference.
+Here are two images that show the difference in bokeh.

-Here are 3 more images to show you the quality of the bokeh you can get with this Viltrox 85mm f/1.4.
+Here are three more images to show the quality of the bokeh you can get with this Viltrox 85mm f/1.4.

-Just to show you something interesting, I shot a scene in my garden with two different lenses: the Viltrox 56mm f/1.4 STM mounted on an APS-C body, and the Viltrox 85mm f/1.4 Pro FE on full frame.
-Since the APS-C sensor is about 1.5 times smaller than full frame, the framing obtained is almost identical between the two photos.
-However, the bokeh difference jumps out at you: with the 56mm, the background remains more present and less blurred, whereas the image made with the 85mm f/1.4 offers a creamy, much more aesthetic bokeh.
-To get a comparable look with the 56mm, it would need to open around f/0.9, which clearly explains the difference between the two systems.
+To show you something interesting, I photographed a scene in my garden with two different lenses: the Viltrox 56mm f/1.4 STM on an APS-C body and the Viltrox 85mm f/1.4 Pro FE on full frame.
+Since the APS-C sensor is about 1.5 times smaller than full frame, the framing is almost identical in both photos.
+However, the bokeh difference is obvious.
+With the 56mm, the background remains more present and less blurred, whereas the 85mm f/1.4 image delivers a creamier, more aesthetic blur.
+To get a comparable look with the 56mm, you would need an aperture around f/0.9, which clearly explains the difference between the two systems.

 (Ignore the difference in RAW processing and color rendering…)